Christina Applegate

 Christina Applegate (born November 25, 1971) is an American actress.
-As a child actress, she gained recognition for starring as Kelly Bundy in the Fox sitcom Married... with Children (1987–1997).
-Applegate established a successful film and television career in her adult years, winning a Primetime Emmy Award from seven nominations as well as nominations for four Golden Globe Awards and a Tony Award.
+She gained recognition in the late 1980s for playing Kelly Bundy in the Fox sitcom Married... with Children (1987–1997).
+For her titular role in the sitcom Jesse (1998–2000), she earned her first nomination for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+For her guest role in the NBC sitcom Friends (2002–2003), she won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+She received additional Emmy and Golden Globe nominations for her roles in the television sitcom Samantha Who?
+(2007–2009) and the dark tragicomedy series Dead to Me (2019–2022), and also starred in the short-lived sitcom Up All Night (2011–2012).
+Applegate served as a producer of all three aforementioned projects.

-Applegate starred in the title role of the NBC sitcom Jesse (1998–2000), which earned her a Golden Globe Award nomination.
-She received a Primetime Emmy Award for her guest role in the NBC sitcom Friends (2002–2003).
-For her role in the Broadway revival of Sweet Charity (2005), she earned a nomination for the Tony Award for Best Actress in a Musical.
-She went on to star in the ABC sitcom Samantha Who?
-(2007–2009), for which she received two Primetime Emmy Award and Golden Globe Award nominations; the NBC sitcom Up All Night (2011–2012); and the Netflix dark tragicomedy series Dead to Me (2019–2022), which earned her three Primetime Emmy Award nominations and a Golden Globe Award nomination.
+Applegate has also achieved success in films of varying genres, particularly in comedies such as Don't Tell Mom the Babysitter's Dead (1991), The Big Hit (1998), The Sweetest Thing (2002), Anchorman: The Legend of Ron Burgundy (2004) and Anchorman 2: The Legend Continues (2013), Hall Pass (2011), Vacation (2015), Bad Moms (2016), and Crash Pad (2017).
+On stage, Applegate received a nomination for the Tony Award for Best Actress in a Musical for her debut performance as the title character in the Broadway musical revival Sweet Charity (2005).

-Applegate has also had major roles in several films, including Don't Tell Mom the Babysitter's Dead (1991), The Big Hit (1998), The Sweetest Thing (2002), Grand Theft Parsons (2003), Anchorman: The Legend of Ron Burgundy (2004), Hall Pass (2011), Anchorman 2: The Legend Continues (2013), Vacation (2015), Bad Moms (2016), and Crash Pad (2017).
+After being diagnosed with multiple sclerosis in 2021, Applegate announced she would step away from appearing on screen, but would continue doing voice work.

 Early and family life

 Applegate was born in Hollywood, Los Angeles, California.
-Her father, Robert William "Bob" Applegate, was a record producer and record company executive; her mother, Nancy Priddy, is a singer and actress.
-Her parents separated shortly after her birth.
+Her father, Robert William "Bobby" Applegate (1942–2025), was a staff producer at Dot Records; her mother, Nancy Priddy, is a singer and actress.
+She was named after the Andrew Wyeth painting Christina's World, for which her mother also named a song on her album You've Come This Way Before.
+Her parents separated shortly after her birth and Christina was raised by her mother.
 She has two half-siblings, Alisa and Kyle, from her father's second marriage.
-After her divorce, Applegate's mother had a relationship with musician Stephen Stills.
 As a child, Applegate trained as a dancer in various styles, including jazz and ballet.